 Air purifiers purifiers do not replace the air in a room with ‘new’ air.
 Instead, they clean the air already in the room.
 This is why the term ‘e-ACH’ or ‘equivalent air changes per hour’ is sometimes used for air purifiers.
 For an air purifier, the more air it cleans, the higher it’s e-ACH.
 For example, an air purifier with 3 ACH for a given room will clean the volume of air in the room 3 times an hour.

 How to Calculate Air Changes Per Hour?

 To calculate air changes per hour of a given air purifier in a room, all you need is two numbers: 1) CADR of the air purifier 2) total volume of the room.

 CADR measures how much “clean” air comes out of your air purifier.
 The rate is given in either cubic feet per minute (CFM) or cubic meters per hour (m3/h).
 Here’s an example of an air purifier’s CADR rating:

 Step 2: Measure the volume of your room

-Next, measure the area of your floor in square feet.
-If you are using metric units, multiple the area in square meters by 10.76.
-Next, multiply this number by the height of your room (in feet) to get the total volume of your room.
+Next, measure the area of your floor in square feet or square meters.
+Next, multiply this number by the height of your room (in feet or meters) to get the total volume of your room.

 Step 3: Calculate the amount of air changed per hour by purifier with CADR